Ulisaurio/Maqueta-EduSec/README.md

 respective `README.md` files for pin mapping and library requirements.
 Currently `arduino/EduSecMega/EduSecMega_R2.ino` is the recommended firmware and the version deployed on the demo panel.
 The previous `EduSecMega.ino` file is kept for reference.

+## Access System

+The RGB LED acts as the system status indicator:

+- **Green** – system disarmed
+- **Red** – system armed

+When armed, any motion detected by the PIR sensor or a door opening via the distance sensor triggers the alarm.
+During the alarm the LED flashes red, then returns to solid red once the buzzer stops.

+The system can be armed or disarmed either from the dashboard or by presenting a valid RFID card.
+Swiping a card while disarmed arms the system (LED turns red).
+Swiping again disarms it and automatically opens the main door.

 ### Assets Notice
 The logo file `logo_edusec.png` is not included in this repository.
 After cloning the project, manually copy it into: